 As of September 1, 2020, the County’s moratorium will apply to all incorporated cities if that city’s local moratorium does not provide the same or greater protections to commercial and residential tenants.
 Please see our website for a complete list of moratoria in the County.

-If you’re unsure if this executive order applies to you, please contact the Rent Stabilization Unit:
+If you’re unsure if these eviction protections apply to you, please contact the Rent Stabilization Unit: